 An Open Letter to the Residents of St. Johns County and Neighboring Communities

-Last month, Flagler Hospital announced its expansion to become Flagler
+In February 2019, Flagler Hospital announced its expansion to become Flagler

 Health+.
 This embodies our commitment to advancing the physical, social,